WGBH-MLA/openvault3/app/views/exhibits/the-advocates.md

 >
 “Well, we’ve listened to Mr. Oteri’s case for resuming trade with Cuba, and now let’s turn to the other side of the question.
 Mr. Baker, will you give us the case against resuming trade with Cuba.”

 While my producer and I had arguments prepared, I had not known how my opponent, Joe Oteri, would argue his case I found that I was persuaded by his argument, even though I still had to argue the opposite point of view.
-I did the best I could (and readers can judge how successful I was, since the show is now on the Open Vault).
-(You may return to the article when the time-bar at the bottom of the video reaches 26.21.)
+I did the best I could (and readers can judge how successful I was, since the show is now on the Open Vault). **See 00:15:22 - 00:26:21**

+<iframe src="/embed/V_7E8B608E5AC04B809D9579EC9F5C1BBE"></iframe>

 The Cuba show illustrated for me the personal challenge of being an advocate.
 I found that I was much more effective when my side of the issue was something that I could advocate for with a clear conscience.
 I was too new to my craft to be able to present an argument, which I did not agree with, and spent much of my energy in discussing with my able producers what we should advocate, rather than reserving that energy for the show.
 (I was also too green to realize that the expectation of those involved was that those who appeared on camera were asked to execute a case.
 I had a different mental model of a lawyer in command of his case, rather than carrying out one that his producers had prepared.)